daniyalmaster693/MenuScores/README.md

 2. Hovering over a league will show you different games.
 From there you can select a game to pin to the **menu bar**, **notch**, or open it on ESPN.
 3. Configure enabled leagues, favorite teams, notifications, and other preferences from the **Settings** window.

-**Note:** The notch display works best on MacBooks with a notch.
-On Macs without a notch, the notch can still be expanded using the **Expand Notch** keyboard shortcut.

 ### Auto Pin Games

 **Configuration**